40 Powerful Podcast Statistics to Tune Into

 (Edison Research, ExpandedRamblings)

 Spotify is one of the most popular streaming platforms.
-According to the latest Spotify statistics, this platform has 207 million monthly active users and 500 million downloads on Android devices so far in 2019.
+According to the latest Spotify statistics, at the time of writing this platform has 207 million monthly active users and 500 million downloads on Android devices.

 22. 39% of smart-speaker owners listen to podcasts at least once a week.